Monroe County Election Fellows

 Student election inspectors work alongside community poll workers, many of whom (about 75%) return to serve at the polls year after year.
 There are almost 800 voting districts in Monroe County that need workers on Election Day, and about 3,200 inspectors are needed.
 Students play an important role in filling that gap of required poll workers.

 Two students from each partner institution are hired as Election Fellows.
 They receive advanced technical, civic, and leadership training and are responsible for designing and implementing strategies to recruit poll workers (election inspectors) from their respective colleges.
 Election Fellows must be registered to vote in Monroe County as either a Democrat or a Republican, or be willing to update their registration to meet these requirements.
-Learn more about the Election Fellows position here.
+The 2018 Election Fellows application is now closed.

 Monroe County Election Inspectors (poll workers) are responsible for overseeing elections in Monroe County.
 Election Inspectors work in bi-partisan teams at polling sites across the county to ensure that voters are processed in a fair and efficient manner according to election law.
 They are compensated for their work on Election Day.